 I’ve used EcoPoxy to build about over a dozen of the rowboats and canoes I’ve sold.
 I have used EcoPoxy in three boatbuilding classes, where the ease of use, lower toxicity, and lower odor are important benefits for my students.
 I keep the resin and hardener warm in the winter, and EcoPoxy works for me in 50-degree shop temperatures.
 In the summer when it’s 80 degrees in the shop, the pot life is never too short and the cure time is never too fast.

 I have a lot of confidence in EcoPoxy.
 Next to the wood, it is the most important component of my boats, and I like the fact that it incorporates plant-based ingredients that come from renewable sources, a lot like the cedar, fir, and maple I use to build my boats.

-Rick Crook has been building cedar-strip canoes and rowboats in Pender Harbour on the Sunshine Coast of Canada’s British Columbia for 15 years.
-Doing business as Oyster Bay Boats, he offers Wee Lassie canoes, Cosine wherries, Handliner rowboats, and the Fine, a sliding-seat rowboat.
+Rick Crook and Pat Beninger live in Pender Harbour on the Sunshine Coast of Canada’s British Columbia.
+Rick has been building cedar-strip canoes and rowboats for 15 years and doing business as Oyster Bay Boats.
+He offers Wee Lassie canoes, Cosine wherries, Handliner rowboats, and the Fine, a sliding-seat rowboat.
 His boats are built with locally sourced red and yellow cedar, fir, and maple, and they have found their way to customers from Vancouver Island to Ontario.

 EcoPoxy Clear is manufactured by Ecopoxy in Morris, Manitoba, Canada, and available direct from the manufacturer or from retailers.
 The two-part kit is priced at $37.50 for 750ml, $57.75 for 1.5L, $84.85 for 3L, and $150.75 for 6L (US dollars, ordered from Aircraft Spruce).